Divisional patent application: European Patent Convention

 The practice relating to the filing of divisional applications under the EPC was clarified by the Enlarged Board of Appeal of the EPO in June 2007.
 The Board held that a divisional application which on filing contained subject-matter extending beyond the content of the earlier application as filed could be amended later to remove the deficiency, even at a time when the earlier application is no longer pending.

 United States

-In the United States, a divisional application is seen as a type of continuing patent application, except that if a restriction requirement necessitated the filing of the divisional application, the law provides protection against a rejection of the application and against invalidation of thus-issued patent for double patenting.
+In the United States, a divisional application is defined as a specific type of continuing patent application.
+A later application for an independent or distinct invention, carved out of an earlier-filed patent application and disclosing and claiming only subject matter disclosed in the earlier or parent application, is known as a divisional application.
+In many non-U.S. jurisdictions, however, the term “divisional” is often used more broadly to refer to continuing applications in general, encompassing concepts that may differ from the U.S. definition.